 Board of Trustees

 The Board is composed of seven officials elected for three-year terms.
-Meetings are held on the second Monday of each month.
-Closed Session discussions begin at 6:30 p.m., and Open Session begins at 7:30 p.m., in the Palacios Independent School District Board Room located at 1209 Twelfth Street.
+Meetings are held on the second week of each month.
+Open session begins at 6:30 p.m. and closed session begins immediately after open session concludes, if needed, in the Palacios Independent School District Board Room located at 1209 Twelfth Street.

 The Board makes major decisions regarding school policy, curriculum, and expenditures, but it is limited by law and rules set by the State Board of Education.
 Other duties consist of adopting goals and objectives for the district, reviewing and acting on policies, adopting an annual budget, setting the tax rate, electing school personnel as recommended by the superintendent, and reporting to the public about the District's progress.